LuizHeenriquee/LuizHeenriquee/README.md

 </a>

 <h1>
-  Tecnologias que eu possuo conhecimento 👨🏼‍💻
+  Technologies I have already developed 👨🏼‍💻
 </h1>

 <div>